Apple Podcasts | Google Podcasts

 - New online medical journal Cureus

-- UCF won the global competition for student research for medical students, residents, and graduate students
+- UCF winning global competition for student research for medical students, residents, and graduate students

 - Integrated curriculum

-- Clinical work starts in the first year
+- Clinical work starting in the first year

 - Basic and clinical science throughout all 4 years

-- Research required of every student (First two years)
+- Research required of every student (in the first two years)

-- Use of technology to assist the education for students (simulation, virtual patients, standardized patients, live patient interaction, assessment system)
+- Use of technology to assist education for students

 - Scarcity of physicians

 - Economic driver for communities

 [Related episode: Is There Risk in Applying to New Medical Schools?]

 3 Categories of Dreamers that Lay the Foundation of UCF College of Medicine

 - Nobel Prize Winners: Curing cancer, eliminating obesity, or eradicating infectious diseases

 - Surgeon General: Global health, healthcare reform, and health disparities

 Dr. Deborah German’s Advice to Premeds Struggling with Poor Grades